Starting an Oregon LLC

 3. Fax Form SS-4

-– We recommend applying online since the approval time is immediate.
+We recommend applying online since the approval time is faster.

-– If you file by fax it takes 4 business days.
+If you file by fax it takes 4 business days.
+And if you file by mail it takes 4-6 weeks (plus mail time).

 Mailing Address: Internal Revenue Service, Attn: EIN Operation, Cincinnati, OH 45999